neomatrix369/java-10-and-beyond/java10/README.md

 # Java 10

-Examples of some of the features of Java 10 released in the Early Access build of JDK10.
+Examples of some of the features of Java 10 released in the Early Access / General Availability builds of JDK10.

 ___

-####   Please note you are in the `exercise-solutions` branch which contains solved exercises and is mainly for beginners or if you have hit a roadblock while solving the exercises in the `master` branch.
+####   Please note you are in the `exercise-solutions` branch which contains solved exercises and is mainly for beginners or if you have hit a roadblock while solving the exercises in the `master` branch [switch to master branch]((https://github.com/neomatrix369/java-10-and-beyond/blob/master/java10/README.md)).

 ####   Looking at the solutions can take away the fun and challenge behind solving the exercises.
 Switch to the `master` branch in case you would like to continue to have fun by solving the exercises and working through the challenges.